alexdcodes/Networking/README.md

 - Need to add code for VR.
 - Do analytics on when the line is used the most / add to the query intake systems and relays.
-- Updated code coming soon :) Knowledge Passed
+- Updated code coming soon, for the advanced VR.
+- Wanted to do a quick upload in order to help, provide knowledge.